The Most Important Selfie You’ll Take

 Our team has achieved certification from the Quality Management System and adheres to the highest standards for its clinical practices and patient safety.
 In addition to clinical strengths, our team is well known for our customer service and attention to details.
 We focus on patient support and education.
 Our goal is to provide timely information and results to reduce the sleepless nights of anxious patients.

 The CMC Breast Health Center offers women quality imaging services and advanced technology close to home for the convenience they need and deserve.
 Our 3D mammography services capture clear images of the breast tissue on high-resolution computer monitors looking for any lesions or abnormalities.
 If additional imaging is needed, our radiologist can utilize breast ultrasound or breast MRI imaging to identify tiny lesions at the earliest stages of development.
 If cancer is suspected, radiologists and surgeons will review images to offer the most efficient biopsy to determine if cancer cells are present.

 Education & Support

-At the Center for Breast Health, we strive to not only have the best breast health services available for our community, but to also offer continuing education and support.
-We offer education and support for newly diagnosed patients, cancer survivors, and their families through traditional support group settings, social events, educational sessions with guest speakers, wellness activities and so much more.
-We believe an educated patient is an empowered patient and our education and support network hopes to share information and awareness to help our patients reach their maximum potential.
+The CMC Breast Health Center offers continuing education and support for newly diagnosed patients, cancer survivors, and their families through traditional support group settings, social events, educational sessions with guest speakers, wellness activities, and so much more.
+We believe an educated patient with a support system is an empowered patient and we strive to share information and awareness to help our patients reach their maximum potential.